hexbatch/apple-core/core-docs/step-0-users-groups/user-api.md

 When the wide flag is used in the read, then it will be a list of attribute name: attribute value

 When the editable flag is used, only the attributes that are editable, via permissions of the calling user, will be returned
+# Api
+## List servers the user has been on
+Will list the servers the user is used at, and well as the servers the user gave permission.
+There is a filter here
+* Another filter can be used to find types, elements, actions or events

 # Todo

 do get wide flag to show attribute values

 # Search users is done at the search api